nickjbrowning/gpuLite/README.md

 - **First Launch**: Kernels are compiled on first use, which may add initial latency
 - **Subsequent Launches**: Cached kernels launch immediately with minimal overhead
 - **Memory Usage**: Compiled kernels are kept in memory for the application lifetime
-- **Context Switching**: gpuLite automatically handles CUDA context management
+- **Context Switching**: gpu-lite automatically handles CUDA context management

 ## Troubleshooting